What makes Parallel Histories a groundbreaking learning experience?

 Rather than learning then regurgitating a 'balanced view', students are presented with competing historical narratives, forcing them to engage with the historical materials on hand in order to formulate their own opinion.
 This helps them develop their ability to critically evaluate arguments, assess evidence and synthesise different narratives.

-lesson plans for teachers
+Specific lesson plans

 A series of classroom lesson plans designed using historical sources featured in our video lessons.
 The plans are free and easy to download.